llm-operator/docs/docs/source/index.rst

    </p>

    <p style="text-align:center">
-   <strong>Run LLMs Anywhere</strong>
+   <strong>Convert your GPU clusters to a platform for generative AI workloads</strong>
    </p>

-**LLM Operator** builds a software stack that provides LLM as a service.
-More specifically it provides the `OpenAI-compatible API <https://platform.openai.com/docs/api-reference>`_ anywhere, including the following functionality:
+LLM Operator builds a software stack that provides **LLM as a service**.
+It provides the `OpenAI-compatible API <https://platform.openai.com/docs/api-reference>`_ anywhere, including the following functionality: